aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

         volume_size_in_gb=30, # EBS volume size required to be attached to the rule evaluation instance collections_to_save=[CollectionConfig("gradients")], # collections to be analyzed by the rule rule_parameters={
-          "threshold": "20.0" # this will be used to initialize 'threshold' param in your rule constructor }
+          'threshold': '20.0' # this will be used to initialize 'threshold' param in your rule constructor }
     )

     estimator = TensorFlow(
-        role=role
+        role=role,
         train_instance_count=1,
         train_instance_type=train_instance_type,
         rules=[